Leon144-art/LineTracing-Car/README.md

 ## How to Run

-Simply open `index.html` in your web browser to start the simulation.
+- Simply open [index.html](index.html) in your web browser to start the simulation.

+- Access [https://leon144-art.github.io/LineTracing-Car/](https://leon144-art.github.io/LineTracing-Car/) to view the live demo.

 ## Development

-This project was developed using Google's Gemini AI for code generation and assistance.
+This project was developed using Google's Gemini 3 Pro for code generation and assistance.

 ## Technologies Used